 Please read the following safety instructions carefully.
-It is advised that you keep this manual for future references
+It is advised to keep a printed copy of this manual in an easy to access location for reference.

 - 1. All cautions and warnings on the device should be noted. - 2.
 Make sure the power source matches the power rating of the device. - 3.
 Position the power cord so that people cannot step on it.
-Do not place anything over the power cord. - 4.
-Always completely disconnect the power before working on the system's hardware. - 5.
+Do not place anything over the power cord. - Always completely disconnect the power before working on the system's hardware. - 5.
 No connections should be made when the system is powered as a sudden rush of power may damage sensitive electronic components. - 6.
 If the device is not to be used for a long time, disconnect it from the power supply to avoid damage by transient over-voltage. - 7.
 Always disconnect this device from any AC supply before cleaning. - 8.
 While cleaning, use a damp cloth instead of liquid or spray detergents. - 9.
 Make sure the device is installed near a power outlet and is easily accessible. - 10.
 Keep this device away from humidity. - 11.
 Place the device on a solid surface during installation to prevent falls - 12.
 Do not cover the openings on the device to ensure optimal heat dissipation. - 13.
 Watch out for high temperatures when the system is running. - 14.
 Do not touch the heat sink or heat spreader when the system is running - 15.
 Never pour any liquid into the openings.
 This could cause fire or electric shock. - 16.
 As most electronic components are sensitive to static electrical charge, be sure to ground yourself to prevent static charge when installing the internal components.
 Use a grounding wrist strap and contain all electronic components in any static-shielded containers.

-Preface VI
+Preface vi